ewgdg/ewgdg.github.io/src/pages/blog/2019-11-15-a-performance-optimization-lab.md

 ![](/img/performance-optimization-lab-image2.png)

-In short, we are given a simple image process implementation that manipulate a sprite object on a bitmap image with three types of operations, shifting, rotating, and mirroring.
+In short, we are given a simple image processing implementation that manipulate a sprite object on a bitmap image with three types of operations, shifting, rotating, and mirroring.
 The goal is to optimize this implementation.

 The key assumptions I noticed are: